jkergal/backup-scripts-for-win-and-osx/README.md

 ### with Zsh (Windows Subsystem Linux)

 - Use the `backupWIN.sh` file
-- Change the path of your destination copy in the script file
+- Change the path of your destination copy in the script file, paying attention to the variables for the new backup folder name
 - Add a npm script line in your `package.json` :

 `    "scripts": {